ahmad88me/tada/tadacode/README.md

 * I need to further study the theory see if having data points that initially belong to a cluster (from the initial data ) actually belong more (higher membership) to another cluster is possible to occur from a theoretical point of view.
 * I should compute the centers of the clusters in the fuzzy way, not like k-means.
+* Introducing a new FCM algorithm that supports merging clusters and we call it MerFCM.